seanthw/screenpeg/README.md

 ## record_demo.sh

 A `bash` script that uses `ffmpeg` to record the screen, with options for different resolutions, audio, and webcam overlays.

+### Features

+*   **Cross-Platform:** Automatically detects and supports both X11 and Wayland display servers.
+*   **Flexible Resolutions:** Choose from a range of standard resolutions or record at your native screen resolution.
+*   **Audio Recording:** Optionally capture audio from your microphone.
+*   **Webcam Overlay:** Optionally include a picture-in-picture webcam feed in your recording.
+*   **Robust Command Building:** Uses a bash array to construct the `ffmpeg` command, preventing common quoting and parsing errors.